ChandraMohan-D/ChandraMohan-D/README.md

 Hi there,👋

-I am Chandra Mohan D👨🏻‍💻(GitHub UserName : @ChandraMohan-D) having more than 1️⃣2️⃣ years of IT experience and currently working as "Associate" in JP Morgan Chase and based out of Bangalore location.
+I am Chandra Mohan D👨🏻‍💻 having more than 1️⃣2️⃣ years of IT experience and currently working as "Associate" in JP Morgan Chase and based out of Bangalore location.
 I primarily worked in 📟Mainframe technologies📟 like JCL, COBOL, VSAM and DB2 etc. and started falling in love with ☁️Cloud☁️ and ⚙️DevOps⚙️ recently.

 👀 I am interested in